uwsampa/grappa-docker/README.md

 First, [install Docker](https://docs.docker.com/installation) for your platform.

 ### OSX
 On OSX, this is made a bit more complicated because you'll actually have to setup a Linux virtual machine to run the docker daemon in.
-You can follow the instructions on their website.
-If you have [homebrew](http://brew.sh), then it's as simple as:
+You can follow the instructions on their website, it's pretty easy.
+If you have [homebrew](http://brew.sh), it's as simple as:

 ~~~ bash
 # if you don't have virtualbox already: